cometbeetle/AutoUncertainties/README.md

 ## Statement of Need

-AutoUncertainties is a Python package for uncertainty propagation of independent and identically distributed (i.i.d.) variables.
-It provides a drop-in mechanism to add uncertainty information to Python scalar and NumPy array variables.
+AutoUncertainties is a Python package for uncertainty propagation of independent and identically distributed (i.i.d.) random variables.
+It provides a drop-in mechanism to add uncertainty information to Python scalar and NumPy array objects.
 It implements manual propagation rules for the Python dunder math methods, and uses automatic differentiation via JAX to propagate uncertainties for most NumPy methods applied to both scalar and NumPy array variables.
 In doing so, it eliminates the need for carrying around additional uncertainty variables or for implementing custom